-- Serving size: The minimum serving size is /4 cup for all grades.
-Vegetables and fruits credit based on the yields in the FBG.
-SFAs must obtain a PFS (or CN label, if available) to document the crediting of processed commercial combination foods that contain vegetables and fruits, such as vegetable egg rolls, hummus, and fruit-filled turnovers. - Legumes: Legumes credit as vegetables based on the volume served.
+- Serving size: The minimum serving size is 1⁄2 cup.
+Vegetables credit based on the volume served, except for raw leafy greens such as spinach and lettuce, which credit as half the volume served.
+For example, 1⁄2 cup of raw leafy greens credits as 1⁄4 cup of the vegetables component.
+Consult the FBG for yields of specific vegetables.
+SFAs must obtain a PFS (or CN label, if available) to document the crediting of processed commercial combination foods that contain vegetables, such as vegetable egg rolls and hummus. - Legumes: Legumes credit based on the volume served.
 The serving size refers to the amount of cooked legumes without any added liquid, such as the sauce in baked beans.
-For example, a 3⁄4-cup serving of baked beans that contains sauce and pork fat does not provide the full-required 3⁄4-cup serving for grades K-12.
-Legumes credit as either the vegetables/fruits or meat/meat alternates component, but not both in the same snack.
+For example, a 1⁄2-cup serving of baked beans that contains sauce and pork fat does not provide the full-required 1⁄2-cup serving for preschoolers.
+Legumes credit as either the vegetables component or meat/meat alternates component, but not both in the same snack.
 For more information, see the CSDE's handout, Crediting Legumes in the NSLP and SBP. - Pasta made of vegetable flours: Pasta made of one or more vegetable flours credits as the vegetables component.
-A /4-cup serving of pasta made of 100 percent vegetable flour credits as /4 cup of the vegetables/fruits component.
+A 1⁄2-cup serving of pasta made of 100 percent vegetable flour credits as 1⁄2 cup of the vegetables component.
 If the pasta product contains other non-vegetable ingredients, SFAs must obtain a PFS to document the crediting information for the actual volume of vegetable flours per serving.
 Grain-based pasta products that contain small amounts of vegetable powder for color, such as spinach pasta or sun-dried tomato pasta, do not credit.
-The requirements for crediting pasta products made of vegetable flours are summarized in USDA Memo SP 26-2019, CACFP 13-2019 and SFSP 12-2019: Crediting Pasta Products Made of Vegetable Flour in the Child Nutrition Programs.
+The requirements for crediting pasta products made of vegetable flours are summarized in USDA Memo SP 26-2019, CACFP 13-2019 and SFSP 12-2019: Crediting Pasta Products Made of Vegetable Flour in the Child Nutrition Programs. - Vegetables with added ingredients: If a menu item or recipe contains added ingredients (such as mayonnaise, salad dressing, sugar, butter, and sauce), only the vegetable portion credits toward the ASP meal pattern.
+Examples include baked beans with sauce and pork fat, carrot-raisin salad, coleslaw, potato salad, macaroni salad, and mashed potatoes.
+For example, a 1⁄2-cup serving of potato salad must contain 1⁄2 cup of potatoes, excluding added ingredients such as mayonnaise and seasonings.